lunixbochs/usercorn/README.md

 [![Build Status](https://travis-ci.org/lunixbochs/usercorn.svg?branch=master)](https://travis-ci.org/lunixbochs/usercorn)

+Building
+---

-You need [Unicorn](http://www.unicorn-engine.org/) installed to use this.
+- You need [Unicorn](http://www.unicorn-engine.org/) installed to use this.

-*Go Instructions*

-*The latest stable version of Go is recommended for performance and compatibility reasons.*
+- The latest stable version of Go is recommended for performance and compatibility reasons.

-    # not windows:
-    make

-    # windows:
+- Make sure you have the GOPATH environment variable pointed at a directory like `$HOME/go`, and `$GOPATH/bin` is in your PATH.

+Simply `go get github.com/lunixbochs/usercorn/go/usercorn`.

-    go build -i -o usercorn ./go
+To do a source build, you can also run `make` or `go build -i -o usercorn ./go/usercorn`

-    # test executables
+Examples
+---

     ./usercorn bins/x86.linux.elf
     ./usercorn bins/x86_64.linux.elf
     ./usercorn bins/x86.darwin.macho